 This morning, we arrive in the Lofoten Archipelago, an enchanting area of picturesque villages with jagged granite mountain peaks forming a dramatic backdrop.
 We will have a full day tour to explore the village and life of these islands.
 We will disembark in the small fishing village of Aa, where we will visit the local museum before continuing to the nearby village of Reine.
 Our next stop will be the village of Sund, where we will visit the blacksmiths, famous for their forged cormorants.
 We continue to the Viking center at Borg, where we enjoy a local lunch before continuing to Kabelva for a visit to the Lofoten museum and Kare Espolin Johnson gallery.
 Jounson is a nationally recognised artist who took his inspiration from his life and the nature of the area.
 Our day ends in Svolvaer, where the ship has sailed to meet us.
 This evening, sail through the beautiful, narrow, and steep-sided Trollfjorden.

-Disembark this morning and transfer to the airport for flights to London via Oslo.
+Disembark this morning and transfer on your own to the airport for flights to Oslo and beyond.

 2015 Cruise Collection Brochure

 We’ve searched the world to find the finest small ships and most active adventures, from Greenland to New Zealand to the great rivers of Europe.